-Every dollar you give to SPR supports our ministry to and with our community.
+Every dollar you give to SPR goes toward our ministry to and with our community.
 You may place cash or a check in the offering plate, give online at sprchicago.org/give-online or scan this code.
-If you are visiting, please do not feel obligated to give-it is our honor to have you as our guest!
+Thank you so much for your support of our mission!